Skip to main content

 info

 Remember the change we made earlier.
-We had added the name kingsbridge as the project name in your docker-compose.yml file and we've named the two containers.
+We had added the name kingsbridge as the project name in your composer.yaml file and we've named the two containers.
 You can see that after relaunching docker compose up, this time it's no longer joomla-joomlaxxxx but kingsbridge-app and kingsbridge-db.
 This because changes made to the yaml file are processed only after a down / up command.
 If you modify the yaml file, you should restart Docker containers.

 Synchronize with your computer